nextflow-io/training/docs/basic_training/processes.md

 --8<-- "docs/basic_training/img/channel-process.excalidraw.svg"
 </figure>

-The `input` block defines which channels the `process` is expecting to receive data from.
+The `input` block defines the names and qualifiers of variables that refer to channel elements directed at the process.
 You can only define one `input` block at a time, and it must contain one or more input declarations.

 The `input` block follows the syntax shown below: